FinalKirb/finalkirb.github.io/docs/tools/android.md

 WE AREN'T RESPONSIBLE FOR ANYTHING YOU DO, AND REMEMBER TO READ INSTRUCTIONS CORRECTLY

-  * LineageOS - As Vanilla Android gets
+  * LineageOS - As Vanilla as Android gets
   * Pixel Experience - Simulating Google's Pixel OS features
   * Paranoid Android - Vanilla Android, but with an aesthetically pleasant UI twist

 Out of all of them, LineageOS tends to be the one to go for most people starting out, as it has compatibility with tons of devices, good stability and generally is supported for a long range of time and Android Versions.

-## What is FOSS Apps?
+## What are FOSS Apps?

 In today's technological landscape, is easy to forget the beginning of home made apps (homebrew, as some people may put it) that used to be all around the start of personal computers.
 Now on days, apps tend to be standarized and created by big technological companies like Google, Microsoft, Samsumg, etc.